ggreer/geoff.greer.fm/_posts/2016-01-18-on-learning-c-part-2-zed-shaws-learn-c-the-hard-way.md

 If you're willing to posit corrupt or invalid inputs to a function, all bets are off.
 No data structure will save you.
 Amusingly, Shaw's original criticism of Hentenaar's `copy()` was incorrect.
 On the one technical issue Shaw engaged with, he was mistaken.
 Someone else had to correct him.
 That's quite the indictment of his C knowledge.
 If Shaw can't correctly refute one C example, what are the chances he's written a quality book on the language?

-## I Have no Dog in this Fight
+## Why I'm Writing this

 This post may seem too critical of Zed Shaw, but I promise I'm not trying to provoke anyone.
-I'm just trying to prevent newbies from being misinformed.<sup>[\[2\]](#ref_2)</sup>  As I said before, I think Zed Shaw has done tons of good.
+I just don't want newbies to be misinformed.<sup>[\[2\]](#ref_2)</sup> As I said before, I think Zed Shaw has done tons of good.
 His guides for other languages have helped thousands.
 But when it comes to C, he is both mistaken and more than a little arrogant.
 I truly wish it were otherwise.

 ---